THE ARGUMENTS FOR AN INDEPENDENT INQUIRY INTO NUCLEAR WASTE MANAGEMENT IN AUSTRALIA

 Compare that to the federal government, which seems to want to push ahead despite unanimous Aboriginal opposition.
 The government’s mind-set seems not to have advanced from the ‘Aboriginal natives shall not be counted’ clause in the Constitution Act 1900.

 Opposition extends far beyond the Traditional Owners.
 A 2018 poll found that 55% agreed that “South Australia should stop the Federal Government from building a national nuclear and radioactive waste dump in outback SA” while 35% disagreed.
 Those who strongly agreed with stopping the dump outnumbered those who strongly disagreed by a factor of three (41:14).
+A 2015 poll commissioned by the Advertiser found just 15.7% support for a nuclear waste dump.

 PLAN FOR A NATIONAL NUCLEAR WASTE DUMP IN SA – GENERAL INFO